The Death of Superman: Development

 While the Superman comics struggled, DC's sister company Warner Bros. developed Lois & Clark: The New Adventures of Superman, a television series for ABC centered around the relationship between Lane and Kent.
 One of the ideas that arose during production was the wedding of Lane and Kent.
 Although the series did not exist in the same continuity as the comics, Warner Bros. wanted the Superman brand to remain consistent across all forms of media.
-As a result, Carlin and DC president Jenette Kahn decided to put the wedding in the comics on hold until Lois & Clark reached its wedding episode in order that the stories could coincide.
+As a result, Carlin and DC president Jenette Kahn decided to put the wedding in the comics on hold until Lois & Clark reached its wedding episode so that the stories could coincide.
 With the original storyline set aside in the comics, the teams needed a new event to replace it.

 The postponement disappointed the writing teams, as they had to put aside a year's worth of story planning and, according to Simonson, essentially had to come up with something at the last minute.
 At the 1991 summit, Ordway again made his joke, but no one laughed.
 Simonson spoke up and said, based on her experience from editing X-Men comics at Marvel, killing a major character "show[s] just how much that character means – to his friends, family, enemies, to the whole world!"
 Carlin liked the idea, and in the documentary film Look, Up in the Sky: The Amazing Story of Superman (2006), he recalled, "the world was taking Superman for granted, so we literally said 'let's show what the world would be like without Superman'".
 Jurgens formally pitched "The Death of Superman", and DC let the project move forward, which shocked Ordway.

 Prior to moving forward, Carlin asked Siegel if he had any concerns with the concept of killing Superman.
 Siegel felt it was "a good way to shake things up"; the teams felt better knowing he approved.
 Bogdanove recalled how the story "almost began to write itself, from the end backwards.
 It felt like a story that could make the readers care again, the way we had always cared about Superman".
 "The Death of Superman" forced DC to cancel a non-canon, four-issue limited series Neil Gaiman and Matt Wagner were working on, as it also featured the character's death.
 The initial plan called for Superman to be killed in Superman #75 (January 1993) and resurrected in The Adventures of Superman #500, as both were milestone issues.